 A key step in CLV Modeling is fitting a customer to a probabilistic model.
 This is done by taking the RFM values for all the customers, then dividing the data into segments that the model shows are likely to behave similarly.

-The most common example is to group customers on a scale of 1 to 4 for each of their RFM values, and then consider all customers who fall into a certain group, such as people who are in Group 1 for all three values.
+The most common example is to group customers on a scale of 1 to 4 for each of their RFM values, and then consider all customers who fall into a particular group, such as people who are in Group 1 for all three values.

-Today it’s very essential to get to know a customer’s lifetime value (CLV).
-Want to know more about Express Analytics Predictive CLV Modeling, Speak to Our Experts to get a lowdown on how CLV Modeling can help you
+Want to know more about Express Analytics' Predictive CLV Modeling?
+Speak to Our Experts to get a lowdown on how CLV Modeling can help you.

 We can use Artificial Intelligence to help with Customer Lifetime Value modeling.